tinwatchman/grawlix/README.md

 var censored = grawlix(text, { /* options go here */ }); // outputs '%!@*'
 ```

-Alternatively, if you prefer not having to pass in options with every call, you can also configure the library's default settings with the `setDefaults` method:
+Alternately, if you prefer not having to pass in options with every call, you can also configure the library's default settings with the `setDefaults` method:

 ```javascript
 grawlix.setDefaults({